Itera/spring/summer-students/exercises/exercise4/README.md

 We need access to the application context.

-Create a constructor that takes in ApplicationContext and store it as an instance variable on the class.
-You do not need to mark the constructor as Autorwired - we only have one constructor so spring will automatically inject to that.
+Create a constructor in Application that takes in ApplicationContext and store it as an instance variable on the class.
+You do not need to mark the constructor as Autowired - we only have one constructor so spring will automatically inject to that.

 ### Command Line Runner